molily/molily.de/_posts/2020-11-21-testing-angular.md

 cy.get('[data-testid="example"]')
 ```

+<aside class="margin-note">Find by type</aside>

-This recommendation does not mean that other ways to find elements are forbidden.
-They are still useful in some cases.
+Test ids are recommended, but other ways to find elements are still useful in some cases.
 For example, you might want to check the presence and the content of an `h1` element.
 This element has a special meaning and you should not find it with by arbitrary test id.

 The benefit of a test id is that it can be used on any element.
 Using a test id means ignoring the element type (like `h1`) and other attributes.
 The test does not fail if those change.
 But if there is a reason for this particular element type or attribute, your test should verify the usage.